 An important aspect of physics is interaction with other physicists.
 The Department of Physics at Ohio State encourages advanced students to attend national conferences.
 It is common for students to present three to four papers at conferences before completing their PhD.
-The annual Smith Lecture brings internationally recognized physicists-typically Nobel Prize winners-to the department every spring.
+The annual Smith Lecture brings internationally recognized physicists - typically Nobel Prize winners - to the department every spring.
 The weekly colloquia feature easily accessible insight into cutting-edge research in all fields of physics.
 In addition, each research group also invites collaborators and recognized researchers to present findings in their fields.

 Our students publish an average of five papers by the time they graduate, a testimonial to the quality and depth of training they receive.
-When they graduate, our students are highly competitive in the job market, and virtually all find employment.
+When they graduate, our students are highly competitive in the job market and find employment in many careers, including academics, national research laboratories, teaching, scientific policies and procedure and in industry.

-You can contact members of the faculty individually and arrange to meet them if you come to the department for a visit.
+You may contact members of the faculty individually and arrange to meet them if you come to the department for a visit.
 We appreciate the important role graduate students play in research and are always happy to discuss your needs and concerns.